TNL-lab/vscode-git-practice/README.md

 # VS Code Git Practice
-This project is for practicing Git using VS Code.
+This project is for practicing Git fundamentals in VS Code.